-First up in the calendar year is Burns Night.
-January 25th is the birthday of Scotland’s national poet, Robert Burns who left his mark on the country in the 18th century, writing many famous poems including Auld Lang Syne and of course Address to a Haggis’.
+It's the first national event of the calendar year and is the birthday of Scotland’s national poet, Robert Burns, who left his mark on the country in the 18th century.
+Burns wrote many famous poems including ‘Auld Lang Syne’ and ‘Address to a Haggis’.
 Burns Night is a celebration of all the things Robert liked about Scotland, including good food, company, Scotch whisky and poetry.

-If you’re ever in Scotland when it is safe to travel again, I would recommend visiting the house where Burns was born in Ayrshire.
+If you’re ever in Scotland when it's safe to travel again, I would recommend visiting the house where Burns was born in Ayrshire.
 There’s a fantastic museum, and whilst you’re in that part of Scotland, why not pay a visit to A.D.
 Rattray’s whisky shop in Maybole?
-They have a really friendly and knowledgeable team, the shop is well-stocked, nicely decorated and they can organise tutored tastings.
+They have a friendly and knowledgeable team, the shop is well-stocked, nicely decorated and they can organise tutored tastings.
 Well worth a visit.

 2. Online events